carpentries-incubator/julia-inflammation/episodes/analysing_multiple_files.md

 But rather than discard these synthetic datasets, we can continue to use them as valuable tools for learning programming and data analysis.

-Here’s a Julia-adapted version of your keypoints with slightly reworded text: